TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

   } while (j< 3)
 ```

-This can be used with any statemen.
+The `break outerWhile` statement can be seen using the `outerWhile` label.
+This can be used with any statement.
 Both the `break` and `continue` can be used.

 ### Looping backwards